-As the former co-chair of Steptoe's Women's Forum, she organized a variety of programs to cultivate the unique perspectives of the firm's women lawyers and professionals.
+As the former co-chair of Steptoe's Women's Forum, Jennifer organized a variety of programs to cultivate the unique perspectives of the firm's women lawyers and professionals.

 - District of Columbia